 We will enter into a grant agreement with you if successful.
 The type of grant agreement is based on the nature of the grant and will be proportional to the risks involved.

 Delivery of grant

 You undertake the grant activity as set out in your grant agreement.
-We [or other entity if applicable] manage the grant by working with you, monitoring your progress and making payments.
+We manage the grant by working with you, monitoring your progress and making payments.